 Make sure to give them a stir every 10 minutes.

-Make sure to let homemade roasted almonds with cocoa cool down completely before enjoying them or gifting.
+Make sure to let homemade roasted almonds with cinnamon cool down completely before enjoying them or gifting them.

 - The spice mixture contains anise and cardamom.
 If you don’t use these spices often, you can omit them.
 However, I personally like the taste of anise there and would recommend using at least that one.
-Cardamom can be also used to make Homemade Gingerbread Spice Mix which you can turn into a DIY Christmas gift.
+Cardamom can be also used to make gingerbread spice mix which you can turn into a DIY Christmas gift.

 Did you know?